 That said, 2 year fixed rate bonds can be an ideal compromise between long term rate reassurance and the flexibility to move your money if interest rates rise.

-If you decide that two year term savings accounts are the best home for your savings then getting the best rate for 2 years bond is essential if you want to get the the best return on your money.
+If you decide that two year term savings accounts are the best home for your savings then getting the best rate for is essential if you want to get the best return on your money.

 Although securing the best interest rate possible should be your main concern, you should also check how you manage each account.